 Don’t forget to adjust your settings before taking a picture

 Your lighting can change quickly, especially if you go from outdoors to indoors.
+As was mentioned earlier, slow down when shooting with an instant camera.
+Take a deep breath and double check the settings before you snap a picture.
 Always check that your settings are right so you don’t get a badly exposed photo.

 Watch out for those pesky black dots in your photos

-Instant cameras don’t handle super bright light very well, like the sun or reflection in a mirror.
+You may have noticed that instant cameras don’t handle super bright light very well, such as direct sunshine or a reflection in a mirror.
 If you shoot these, the images will develop with a black spot.
-Do not shoot directly into super bright light.
+You’ll quickly learn that you don’t want to shoot directly into super bright light.
 Instead, turn to the side a bit to make sure the sun or bright light isn’t coming right into the lens.
+Angling it this way will make a major difference!

 Make sure you are frontlit, not backlit

-If your subject is backlit, you will have a black photo.
-Take care that all of the light is coming from the front of the subject.
-This can be from both the flash and regular light.
+If your subject is backlit, which means that it is in front of the light source, you will have a black photo.
 If light is coming from behind them, you won’t be able to see anything but darkness.
+Take special care that all of the light is coming from the front of the subject.
+This can come from both the flash and regular, naturally occurring light.

 Take each picture as a lesson to learn

 Practice, practice, and practice some more.
 You will get better as you go along.
+Try to remind yourself that perseverance will pay off in the end.
+I’m sure that professional photographers didn’t start out taking award winning pictures.
 Be patient and be willing to try some new things with your photo taking.
+Most of all, enjoy the process and have fun!

 Be intentional with what you want to capture

 Working with instant cameras is one of the best ways to get better with your photography.
-You don’t have the luxury of taking 100 photos and deleting 99 of them to get the best one.
+Why?
+Simply because you don’t have the luxury of taking 100 photos and deleting 99 of them to get the best one.
 You have to be very intentional with what you want to capture.
+This requires some concentration and thought so it usually results in special, memorable pictures.

 Develop your own photography style

 The best way to get photos you love is to develop your own photography style.
-Play around and choose what works best for you.
-You will learn quickly if you want to shoot only black and whites, portraits, or landscape photography.
+Don’t worry about what other people do.
+Instead, play around and choose what works best for you.
+The more pictures you take the quicker you will learn if you prefer to shoot only black and whites, portraits, or landscape photography.
 Try something new every day until you find your sweet spot.
+This will make a world of difference!

 Take pictures of your subjects close to background